Intrapreneurs in Finance: Creating Systemic Change from Within

 What we’re learning from the intrapreneurs we support is that the biggest challenges and the biggest opportunities lie in the human aspects of their work.
 Influencing the right people, changing mindsets and building a network of support are critical to a purpose-driven project’s likelihood of success.

-This is why Finance Matters is building an Intrapreneur Community for finance professionals working on projects aimed at making their organisations better serve people and planet.
-We support these intrapreneurs through peer coaching, workshops and training, leadership development programmes, and networking opportunities.
-If you’re working to change your organisation from the inside and you’d value a community of support, apply to join the Intrapreneur Community here.
+This is why we’re building the Finance Matters network for finance professionals working on projects aimed at making their organisations better serve people and planet.
+We support these systemic intrapreneurs through peer coaching, workshops and training, leadership development programmes, and networking opportunities.
+If you’re working to change your organisation from the inside and you’d value a community of support, join the Intrapreneur Community here.